Bun/dash/README.md

 Three types of elements can be defined:

 * `entity`: Elements that are linked to a single entity.
-Every time the state of the element changes, its template is rendered and its dataset properties are updated.
+Every time the state of the entity changes, its template is rendered and its dataset properties are updated.

 * `panel`: Provides a button which can be used to load another panel.